-Jackson broke into the starting lineup as a freshman and completed 56 percent of his passes for 3,543 yards with 30 touchdowns and nine interceptions.
+Jackson broke into the starting lineup for Louisville as a freshman and completed 56 percent of his passes for 3,543 yards with 30 touchdowns and nine interceptions.
 That season, he also ran for 960 yards and 11 touchdowns while averaging 5.9 yards per carry.
 In 2016, Jackson set college football on fire while winning the Heisman Trophy.
 The sophomore was a massive point-producer for the Cardinals.
 Jackson completed 56 percent of his passes for 3,543 yards with 30 touchdowns and nine interceptions on the year.
 He also ran for 21 touchdowns and 1,571 yards while averaging six yards per carry.

 Jackson’s 2017 was comparable to his Heisman winning season although he wasn’t even invited to New York as a finalist for the sham award, which effectively excludes linemen and defensive players.
 In 2017, Jackson completed 59 percent of his passes for 3,660 yards with 27 touchdowns and 10 interceptions.
 He averaged 6.9 yards per carry on the ground on his way to 1,601 yards and 18 rushing touchdowns.